photopea/OpenWord/README.md

 `tables` is an array of tables.
 Each table contains phrases for a specific language.
 A table has a tree-like structure, that can be defined recursively: a table is an array of nodes; a node is either `null`, a string or an array of nodes.

-We can refer to each phrase in a table using a path: an array of indices of nested arrays containing specific string (starting from 0).
+We can refer to each phrase in a table using a path: an array of indices of nested arrays containing specific string (counting from 0).
 In the previous example, the word "Loading" has a path `[1]`.
 The word "Blue" has a path `[2,2]`.
 You can use paths to refer to phrases from your software, without refering to specific table (specific language of the phrase).

 When multiple tables contain phrases for a specific path, all these phrases must have the same "meaning" (in different languages).
 So, when you want to relocate a phrase, you must do it in all tables.